 If you do decide to claim through your car insurance, you won't be alone - Admiral deals with hundreds of pothole-related claims every month.
 And just like the rise in compensation claims to local councils in the past year, our claims team has also seen a rise.

 So far, in 2018, we've received 480 claims - the highest number we've had in the past seven years, and up from 293 in 2017.
 It's the second highest number pf pothole-related claims we've had in the past decade, beaten only by 513 claims in 2010.

 From November to Boxing Day 2010, two spells of severe winter weather hit the UK - breaking records for most snowfall seen since the '60s.
 Temperatures struggled to rise above freezing during the days with northern Scotland registering a bitingly cold -20 degrees.

-As as well as causing havoc at airports - Heathrow and Gatwick both closed that winter - it's also safe to say the weather would've caused troubles on UK roads - particularly when it comes to potholes.
+As as well as causing havoc at airports - Heathrow and Gatwick both closed that winter - it's also safe to say the weather would've caused trouble on UK roads - particularly when it comes to potholes.

 28 Jan 2016

 26 Oct 2015